andyi2it/website/docs/modelserving/nodescheduling/inferenceservicenodescheduling.md

 ### Option 1: Pre-Kubeflow Install Feature Flags Setup
 If we install KServe as part of Kubeflow manifest and would like to enable the feature flags before installing Kubeflow, we can do so by editing the file `manifests/common/knative/knative-serving/base/upstream/serving-core.yaml`
-This is often a common approach that allows a reproducible configuration as the feature flags will be enabled everytime we install Kubeflow.
+This is often a common approach that allows a reproducible configuration as the feature flags will be enabled every time we install Kubeflow.

 1. Enable kubernetes.podspec-affinity